spectrocloud/librarium/docs/deprecated/integrations/prometheus-operator.md

 #### Thanos SideCar

-[Thanos](https://prometheus-operator.dev/docs/platform/thanos/) is an open-source system for running large-scale, distributed, and highly available Prometheus setups.
+[Thanos](https://prometheus-operator.dev/docs/platform/thanos/) is an open source system for running large-scale, distributed, and highly available Prometheus setups.
 Thanos allows Prometheus to store data for extended periods in object storage, such as Amazon S3 or Google Cloud Storage, instead of a local disk.
 This enables Prometheus to scale horizontally without the risk of using up local storage space.